Flame2057/directory-structure/README.md

 # directory-structure
-Prints a directory structure tree of the inputt directory
+Prints a directory structure tree of the input directory